temporalio/snipsync/README.md

 # SnipSync

-SnippetSync makes sure your documented code snippets are always in sync with your Github repo source files.
+SnipSync makes sure your documented code snippets are always in sync with your Github repo source files.

 ## Prerequisites